emqx/blog/en/202010/emqx-and-1d-cnn-in-aiot.md

 ## The simulation of data input

 In this article, we will simulate reporting the cooler temperature sensor data in a production environment.
-Therefore, we will use Python code to read the temperature data in the dataset and report it to the EMQ X Broker via the MQTT protocol.
+Therefore, we will use Python code to read the temperature data in the dataset and report it to the EMQX Broker via the MQTT protocol.

-In the following code, we firstly use `pandas` to read the temperature data in the dataset ('TS1.txt', 'TS2.txt', 'TS3.txt', 'TS4.txt'), and will simply process the data, and then report the data to the EMQ X Broker every second.
+In the following code, we firstly use `pandas` to read the temperature data in the dataset ('TS1.txt', 'TS2.txt', 'TS3.txt', 'TS4.txt'), and will simply process the data, and then report the data to the EMQX Broker every second.

 ```python
 import json